itsadrianapaiva/BraveraCreative/README.md

 - Planned the UI.
 - Wrote initial documentation.
 - Set up the file structure and installed dependencies.
-- Set up initial configuration on Prismic
+- Set up initial configuration on Prismic.
+- Started working on the Header and Footer.

 ### Challenges
 - [ ] .